 Registration and Cancellation Policies

 The AOFAS Advanced Foot and Ankle Virtual Course is open to registered meeting attendees only.
-Virtual access details will be provided via email to all registered attendees no later than July 6, 2022.
+Virtual access details will be provided via email to all registered attendees no later than May 9, 2023.
+Registrations received after May 9, 2023 will include the link to the platform within the confirmation email.
 Please ensure your spam filter is set to allow emails

 If you do not receive access instructions within the allotted timeframes listed above, please contact firstname.lastname@example.org for assistance.
 AOFAS is not responsible for any loss or damages,